-These type of people are prone to ego-boosting behaviors that are not only strenuous for them, but for those they spend time with as well.
+These types of people are prone to ego-boosting behaviors that are not only strenuous for them but for those they spend time with as well.

 A narcissist or psychopath can sometimes be easily spotted by their “me, me and only me” behavior.
 However, that may not always be the case, which is why caution must be taken when dealing with these individuals.

-Referring to the study, these type of people partake “dark personality traits”, which in turn make them desire to pursue a friendship once both parties have called it quits.
+Referring to the study, these types of people partake in “dark personality traits”, which in turn make them desire to pursue a friendship once both parties have called it quits.

-The study conducted at Oakland University asked 860 individuals to clarify the reasons for their aspiration to stay in contact with their former partners, screening those who implied the dark traits.
+The study at Oakland University asked 860 individuals to clarify the reasons for their aspiration to stay in contact with their former partners, screening those who implied dark traits.

-The study showed that the majority claimed that these people made an impact in their lives because they were “reliable, trustworthy, and of sentimental value.”
+The study showed that the majority claimed that these people impacted their lives because they were “reliable, trustworthy, and of sentimental value.”

 Nonetheless, the more interesting thing the study found was that those with “measures of dark personality” were more inclined to keep exes in their lives due to “practical and sexual reasons.”